np12/testing/README.rst

 ``rm <playlist_name>`` to delete a playlist from disk

-qYou can load a playlist when invoking pms using the following command:
+You can load a playlist when invoking pms using the following command:

     ``pms open <playlistname>``